-The WSIB determines the future economic loss (FEL) benefit for workers who are not earning at the time of the initial determination based on the suitable occupation (SO) and earnings identified at the time of the work transition (WT) assessment.
+The WSIB determines the future economic loss (FEL) benefit for workers who are not earning at the time of the initial determination based on the suitable occupation (SO) and earnings identified at the time of the return-to-work (RTW) assessment.

-A WT plan may be prepared to achieve the SO, see 19-03-03, Determining Suitable Occupation.
-At the completion of the plan, the WSIB reviews the SO earnings identified at the time of the WT assessment, and confirms or varies these earnings, see 18-04-14, Reviewing FEL Benefits (Prior to Final Review).
+A RTW plan may be prepared to achieve the SO, see 19-02-10, RTW Assessments and Plans.
+At the completion of the plan, the WSIB reviews the SO earnings identified at the time of the RTW assessment, and confirms or varies these earnings, see 18-04-14, Reviewing FEL Benefits (Prior to Final Review).

 The purpose of this policy is to outline how FEL benefits are calculated for workers who are not earning at the time of initial determination.

 A SO represents a category of jobs suited to a worker’s transferable skills that are safe, consistent with the worker’s functional abilities, and that to the extent possible, restores the worker’s pre-injury earnings.
-The SO must be available with the injury employer or in the labour market, see 19-03-03, Determining Suitable Occupation.
+The SO must be available with the injury employer or in the labour market, see 19-02-10, RTW Assessments and Plans.

 Date of determination